joshia18/smartbrain-frontend/README.md

 4. You must add your own API key in the `src/App.js` file to connect to Clarifai.

 You can grab Clarifai API key [here](https://www.clarifai.com/)

+The complete app with the backend `smart-brain-api` was deployed using heroku https://smart-brain-frontend-ap.herokuapp.com/